william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 ### Analysis
-The main insight that we got from this dataset is that economic trends have a huge impact on log prices, and this impact is reflected very clearly in the data.
+The main insight from our analysis is that economic trends have a huge impact on log prices, and this impact is reflected clearly in the data.
 Perhaps it can even be said that the log prices may predict economic trends, as we see pond values fall even in 2007, before the Great Recession really kicks down the door.
 Looking at Figure 1, we can clearly see rising pond values from 2002-2007, and the subsequent nosedive in value during the Great Recession which started in December of 2007.
 Pond values dropped more than 30% in the span of just 2007-2009.
 The price nadir of 2009 was lower than anything else we had data on.

 We can also see the tail end of the drop in prices of the decade long Dotcom Bubble.
 Comparatively speaking, the fall in prices at the end of the Dotcom Bubble in 2000-2002 was much more gentle than the extremely steep fall in prices during the Great Recession.